-We provide condoms for HIV, STDs and hepatitis prevention.
-Stop by our office during business hours to choose your risk-reduction supplies.
-HIV, STDs and hepatitis are treatable and preventable.
+We provide free condoms to help reduce the risks of HIV, STDs, and viral hepatitis.
+Stop by our office to choose your supplies.
+HIV, STDs, and viral hepatitis can be treated and prevented.
 There are resources available to help.
-Many are free or covered by insurance and offered in multiple locations across Vermont.
+Many are free or covered by insurance and offered across Vermont.